2과 Reading

 Yesterday, Jisu gave a birthday gift to her little ____ Jihoo.

-Later, ____ got the following text message.
+Later, she got the following ____ message.

-I loved your gift. ____ a lot.
+I loved your gift.
+Thanks a ____

-In texting, ____ use emojis instead.
+In texting, we use emojis ____

 Some people like to use ____ a lot, and some don’t.